How to write AI and SEO friendly blog posts that get found (2026 guide)

 Source: FirstPageSage

-How to write an SEO friendly blog post – the four things that make the biggest difference
+How to write an SEO friendly blog post – the five things that make the biggest difference

 Many articles out there on this topic focus on the technical aspects of an SEO friendly blog post (and don’t worry, we’ll cover that too).
-But I would argue that the technical stuff is much less important than what I’m about to share with you here – especially now that anyone can thrash out an article on any topic using AI.
+But I would argue that the technical stuff is much less important than what I’m about to share with you here – especially in the AI era.

 1. Use your client's language